canonical/ubuntu-boards-documentation/how-to/flash-images.rst

 The most dangerous aspect of writing images in this manner is ensuring you are overwriting the correct device.
 With root authority, ``dd`` will happily overwrite any device you point it at, including the device holding your root file-system!
-To avoid this, we will use inotify-tools to detect the device node representing our microSD card.
+To avoid this, we will use :lp-pkg:`inotify-tools` to detect the device node representing our microSD card.

 Procedure